Understanding Your Cycle, and the Signs Something Is Off

 If pregnancy doesn't occur, progesterone and oestrogen drop, triggering menstruation.

 You might feel slightly less energetic than in the follicular phase, but you should still feel relatively stable.
-Some women notice mild breast tenderness, slight bloating, or food cravings in the days before their period—but these symptoms shouldn't be severe or life-disrupting.
+Some women notice breast tenderness, slight bloating, or food cravings in the days before their period, but these symptoms shouldn't be severe or life-disrupting.

 What's normal: Mild breast tenderness, slight bloating, some food cravings, a small dip in energy or mood in the final few days before your period.

-What's not normal: Severe PMS that disrupts your life—intense mood swings, rage, debilitating anxiety or depression, insomnia, painful bloating, uncontrollable cravings.
+What's not normal: Severe PMS that disrupts your life such as intense mood swings, rage, debilitating anxiety or depression, insomnia, painful bloating, uncontrollable cravings.
 A luteal phase shorter than 10 days (which can indicate low progesterone and affect fertility).

 Signs Your Cycle Needs Attention